 Trans fats are formed when hydrogen attoms incorporated into poly-unsaturated vegetable oils.
 To improve the physical characeristics of liquid oils, manufacturers add hydrogen into these potential unsaturated spaces and convert them to solid fats.

-Why all of us are so concerned about trans-fats?
+Why do all of us are so concerned about trans-fats?

-During the hydrogenation process these light vegetable oils convert into solid saturated fats.
-Additionally, a kind of chemical reaction occurs resulting in change in its configuration from its natural cis-form to trans-form.
+During the hydrogenation process, these light vegetable oils converted into solid saturated fats.
+Additionally, a kind of chemical reaction occurs which results a change in configuration from its natural cis-form to trans-form.

 Traditionally, cooking oils are either majority poly-unsaturated (Sunflower oil) or mono-unsaturated (Olive) oils.
 When oils converted to trans-fats, they behave much like saturated fats inside the body, that is; they elevate "bad cholesterol" or LDL levels and decrease the "good cholesterol" or HDL levels in the blood.

-Trans fats in nature do not present in the plants and only occur in small amounts in meat and dairy products as vaccenic acid.
+In the natural world, trans fats do not present in the plants.
+They only present in small amounts in meat and dairy products as vaccenic acid.
 Actually, most trans-fats consumed today are created industrially through partial hydrogenation of vegetable oils.
 So formed saturated fats have higher melting points and have a longer shelf-life which makes them attractive for frying and baking.
 However, high temperature boiling also catalyzes a side-reaction that isomerizes some of the cis-unsaturated fats into trans-unsaturated fats instead of hydrogenating them completely.
 Trans fats formed from partially hydrogenated oils are, in fact, more dangerous to health than naturally-occurring saturated fats like coconu oil, palm oil etc.

-Furthermore, deep frying of food items (especially those rich in starch like corn-flour) results in the production of toxic chemical "acrylamide," deep brown color soot like compound develops on the surface of fried items.
-Eating excess of acrylamide for prolonged periods might cause liver cell and colon cancers.
+Furthermore, deep frying of food items (especially those rich in starch like corn-flour) results in the production of toxic chemical "acrylamide," a deep brown color soot-like substance appearing on the surface of fried items.
+Consumption of excess of acrylamide for prolonged periods might leads to liver cell and colon cancers.